grafana/k6-docs/src/data/markdown/translated-guides/en/04 Results output/300 Grafana dashboards.md

 - [Prometheus remote write](/results-output/real-time/prometheus-remote-write)
 - [TimescaleDB](/results-output/real-time/timescaledb/)

-For a managed solution, [Grafana Cloud k6](https://grafana.com/products/cloud/k6/) is our commercial offer bringing test storage, pre-built dashboards, enhanced collaboration features, and many more additional capabilities.
+For a fully managed solution, [Grafana Cloud k6](https://grafana.com/products/cloud/k6/) is our commercial product to store, view, scale, and manage your tests with ease.
+It provides custom views to access your testing and analyze test results, enhanced collaboration features, and many more additional capabilities.